josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/screen-reading_shaders.md

 > Warning:
 >
-> In 3D, materials that use hint_screen_texture are considered transparent themselves and
+> In 3D, materials that use `hint_screen_texture` are considered transparent themselves and
 > will not appear in the resulting screen texture of other materials.
-> If you plan to instance a scene that uses a material with hint_screen_texture,
+> If you plan to instance a scene that uses a material with `hint_screen_texture`,
 > you will need to use a BackBufferCopy node.
 >